Speed limits in the Philippines: Expressways

+On May 18, 2023, Ilocos Sur 1st district representative Ronald Singson filed House Bill No. 4089, which proposes to increase the maximum speed limit on expressways from 100 kph to 140 kph.
+Under the proposal, buses and other large vehicles would have a speed limit of 120 kph while other vehicles would have a speed limit of 140 kph.

-Speed limits on highways in Metro Manila
+Major roads in Metro Manila

-In Metro Manila, the Metropolitan Manila Development Authority (MMDA) defines a 50 to 60 km/h maximum speed limit on radial and circumferential roads that it has jurisdiction over, including Commonwealth Avenue and Macapagal Boulevard.
+In Metro Manila, the Metropolitan Manila Development Authority (MMDA) defines a 50 to 60 km/h maximum speed limit on specific radial and circumferential roads that it has jurisdiction over, including Commonwealth Avenue and Macapagal Boulevard.